A quick overview of the analysis that goes into tasting coffee, whether it be espresso, brewed coffee or on the cupping table.

 Sweetness: How sweet is the coffee?
 Very sweet?
 Not at all?
 We generally agree that sweetness is a good thing, the more the better!
 It helps bring balance to a coffee and give it a round tasting experience.

 Acidity: We break acidity down into Quality and Quantity.
 A coffee could have a very high acidity but its quality may come through unpleasant and described as sour or sharp.
-Alternatively, a coffee could have a very low acidity but high quality and described as soft and delicate.
+Alternatively, a coffee could have a very low acidity but can achieve high quality and described as soft and delicate.
 When tasting coffee, the acidity comes first and is what brings the more interesting tasting notes of fruits and florals.

 Body: How heavy or light the coffee feels in your mouth when you're tasting it.
 This is purely the tactile feel of how the coffee sits in the mouth.
-Some common adjectives for body: Heavy, Rich, Juicy, Crisp, Tea-Like, Soft, Sharp...
+Some common adjectives for body: Heavy, Full, Rich, Juicy, Tea-Like, Soft, Sharp...
 You get the idea.

 Flavour: One of the most interesting things about coffee is that it contains over 800 aromatic compounds, making it very flavour complex.
 Depending on the variety grown, environmental conditions, processing and brewing techniques, the range of flavours tasted in coffee can be wide reaching.